limengwsu/Thylakoid_VD/README.md

 ####====The basic design====####

-The calculation principle is described in the supplemental method 1 section of the associated manuscript:
+The calculation principle is described in the supplemental method 1 section of the associated manuscript(please cite if you use it):
 Li M, Mukhopadhyay R, Svoboda V, Oung HMO, Mullendore DL, Kirchhoff H.
 Measuring the dynamic response of the thylakoid architecture in plant leaves by electron microscopy.
 Plant Direct.
 2020;00:1–14. https://doi.org/10.1002/pld3.280